Costco Healthy Noodles - Low Carb, But One Giant Problem

 Eating Healthy Noodles for a Keto or Low Carb Diet

-Healthy noodles are also Keto friendly and an excellent diet food for those dealing with diabetes, Celiac disease, or anybody who wants to lose weight.
+Healthy Noodles are a brand of Keto Friendly Konjac noodles and an excellent diet food for those dealing with diabetes, Celiac disease, or anybody who wants to lose weight.

-These noodles have only 6 grams of carbs per 4-ounce serving compared to typical pasta, which has 28 grams per 4-ounce serving.
+These noodles have only 6 grams of carbohydrates and 0 net grams of carbs per 4-ounce serving compared to typical pasta, which has 28 grams per 4-ounce serving.

 The noodles cut out a significant amount of carbs, and in turn, the calories drop from 150 for pasta to 30 calories per serving for Costco Healthy Noodle.

-I will touch more about this in the Nutritional Information Section.
+I will touch more about this in the Nutritional Information and Calories Section.

 Costco Cost Comparison - Healthy Noodle